DanijelaMilanovic/UzmiKnjigu/README.md

 # UzmiKnjigu

-The project "UzmiKnjigu" was developed as a part of the "Internet Technologies and Programming" course during the fourth year at the Faculty of Electrical Engineering in East Sarajevo.
+The "UzmiKnjigu" project is a platform designed for the buying and selling of educational books.
+It was developed as a part of the "Internet Technologies and Programming" course during the fourth year at the Faculty of Electrical Engineering in East Sarajevo.

 ## Key Features